BrandonHe/sdl_android_guides/docs/Hello Sdl Android/index.md

 ![Lockscreen](assets/lockscreen.png)

 !!!
 NOTE
-Lock Screens are important parts of Sdl enabled applications.
-The goal is to keep the driver's eyes forward, and off of the device
+Lock Screens are an important part of Sdl enabled applications.
+The goal is to keep the driver's eyes forward and off of the device
 !!!

 At this point Hello Sdl Android has been compiled and is running properly!
 Continue reading through our guides to learn about all of the